 In addition, some of the other courses include Vet Tech Animal Anatomy and Physiology courses, Pathology, Veterinary Law and Ethics and Office Procedures.

-The Iowa Lakes Veterinary Technician program is accredited by the American Veterinary Medical Association (AVMA).
+The Iowa Lakes Veterinary Technician program is accredited by the Committee on Veterinary Technician Education and Activities (CVTEA).